SF-Speech: Straightened Flow for Zero-Shot Voice Clone

-Given that 1D CNN can assist the Transformer in modeling the mel-spectrograms through modeling the strong local correlation on the time axis, we think that the 2D convolution may be better than the 1D convolution for modeling mel-spectrograms since it can restore the local correlation on time and channel axes simultaneously by capturing the information of the surrounding points.
-To explore the potential advantages of 2D convolution over 1D convolution.
-We considered two versions of network structures for the Detail ODE module in SF-Speech, as illustrated in Fig \ref{fig4}.
-The first version follows the structure in VocicBox \cite{le2023voicebox} containing the Transformer with Unet-style link \cite{bao2023all} and a 1D convolutional positional embedding layer.
-The second version uses two 2D depthwise separable convolution layers to fuse local features of $F^{masked}_2 + Prompt$ and $H^{'}_t$ before feeding them into the Transformer.
+Inspired by this, we considered two versions of network structures for the detail ODE, as illustrated in Fig \ref{fig4}.
+The first version follows the structure in VoiceBox \cite{le2023voicebox} containing the Transformer with Unet-style link \cite{bao2023all} and a 1D convolutional positional embedding layer.
+We use this version to compare SF-Speech with ODE-based baseline models as fairly as possible.
+The second version uses two 2D depthwise separable convolution layers to fuse local features of $F_2 + F_p$ and $\varphi_t(\widetilde{F_2})$ before entering them into the Transformer.
 The text feature $F_1$ does not go through the 2D convolutional layer because its channel axis contains no frequency information.
 The comparison results of these two network structures can be found in Sec. \ref{nc}.